-The key metrics is a part of the company's strategic approaches for years to come, hence accurate measurements and KPIs has not been determined at the time of concluding the annual report.
+The key metrics are a part of the company's strategic approaches for years to come, hence accurate measurements and KPIs have not been fully determined at the time of concluding the annual report.

 Material risks

 Market Conditions: Insufficient cash flow may arise due to factors like high inflation, interest rates, and low consumer spending.
 This could necessitate seeking additional funding.